Is it Cheaper to Insure a Sedan or SUV?

 How likely is someone to steal your SUV versus a sedan?

 If you read the National Insurance Crime Bureau’s annual “Hot Wheels” report, you can see which cars are stolen the most.
 Spoiler alert: it is not SUVs.
+Sedans and pick-up trucks are stolen at a much higher rate.

-In fact, the 2017 Hot Wheels Report stated the following vehicles are stolen the most (in order):
+The 2021 Hot Wheels Report stated the following vehicles are stolen the most (in order):

 Potential Damage the Vehicle Can Cause

 Here is where the tides turn against your SUV.
-While their sedan counterparts are stolen more and have the potential to cost more in repairs, they are not likely to cause as much vehicle, property, and medical damages in an accident.
+While their sedan counterparts are stolen more and have the potential to cost more in repairs, they are not likely to cause as much vehicle, property, and medical damage in an accident.

 Unfortunately, you cannot argue with physics.